 - Lightning Bruiser: He travels faster if the direction of his flight path gets reversed.

-- Pokémon Speak: In the original game, if you listen closely enough, he will say "Angrrry....
+- Pokémon Speak: In older versions of the original game, if you listen closely enough, he will say "Angrrry....
 Birrrd!" when fired from the slingshot.

 - Acrofatic: Sort of, but he can teleport.

 - The Aloner: Despite being a part of the main flock, he frequently isolates himself.
 In the Angry Birds official website, he can be seen standing far off to the side while the other birds gather around their eggs.